Why mindfulness-based cognitive therapy?

 Is mindfulness the same as meditation?

 Meditation and mindfulness play in the same sphere, but there are still things that do not overlap between these two.
 One example is that meditation takes the formal approach where a person is seated in a meditation practice.
 It’s an intentional practice to maximize deep breaths and focus your mind on finding that awareness, concentration, and emotional balance.
 On the other hand, mindfulness revolves around the act of being present and paying attention.
-It’s something that you can do anywhere, anytime, and with anyone.

 Though benefits are evident and proven, mindfulness itself is just a tool.
 You have to seek help to take the first step in caring for your mental health.
 Allowing yourself to process negative thoughts and behaviors is important to live a fulfilling life.
 Start with consulting with a therapist or mental health professional to see how mindfulness can fit in your life.